abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 > According to the classical interpretation of logic:
 >
-> 1. A *primary proposition* is something that is either true or false (a boolean value.
+> - A *proposition* is something that is either true or false (a boolean value).
-> 2. A *logical operator* is a *function* that takes a one or several boolean values and return another boolean value.
+> - A *logical operator* is a *function* that takes a one or several boolean values and return another boolean value.
-> 3. A *composite proposition* is something that results of the application of logical operators to other propositions.

 Let's review all logical operators in this semantic context.